 When your team is working together towards one shared goal, you waste less time focusing on fighting and more time focusing on your core goals.
 RevOps is like building a champion relay team where the handoff is clean and each person sprints for collective glory.

 Teams succeed in business more than individuals and when you have a streamlined team all working towards the same goal, you start to see faster deal cycles as you are reducing the friction and improving the process.

-As you can see, RevOps has a host of benefits but let’s be clear–it isn’t easy.
-It takes constant evaluation of processes and planning of resources, which can be straining.
+As you can see, RevOps has a host of benefits but let's be clear - it isn't easy.
+It takes the constant evaluation of processes and planning of resources, which can be straining.
 But ultimately, a business built around RevOps will provide you with a lean and optimised structure built for success.